SemanticMediaWiki/SemanticExtraSpecialProperties/CONFIGURATION.md

 ```
 ## Property identifier

 Property identifiers (see [`definitions.json`](/src/definitions.json) ) are used to specify which of the properties are enabled.
 An indentifier is an internal `ID` which is not to be used during user interaction (e.g. handling in `#ask` queries) instead the property label should be used as reference.
+These labels differ according to the language the wiki was set up.
+An easy way to identify them is to navigate to special page "Special:Properies" which contains a listing of all available properties inclucding the special properties provided by this extension.

 - `_EUSER` add all users that edited this page (expensive; use with care)
 - `_CUSER` add user that created this page